hansmannj/GitHubOrgStats/README.md

 ## Usage

-The script must be called with as in the following:
+The script must be called as in the following:

 ```bash
 python3 fetch_stats.py YOUR_GITHUB_TOKEN YOUR_ORGANIZATION_NAME